-How is an Authority Page different from any other type of page on your site?
+How is a Pillar Page different from any other type of page on your site?

 A solution page is all about the organization.
 It should feature the company’s solutions and how they help their customers.
 In the process, they are offering insights into why the reader should be asking for a product or service demonstration and/or filling in a “Contact Us” form.
 This is the area for promotional material.
 Does Google want to promote this kind of content?
 Nope.

-We could quibble over whether an Authority Page is like a blog post, which it is, but they aren’t exactly the same.
+We could quibble over whether a Pillar Page is like a blog post, which it is, but they aren’t exactly the same.
 A blog post will pull in external references for validation.
 It might offer thoughts and opinions on a particular subject, and it often goes into depth on a particular area.
-For example, “What is Phishing” could be a blog post, but your blog should be really looking at things like, “Tips to avoid phishing attacks” or “How to prevent a phishing scam.”
+For example, “What is What is Phishing?
+Phishing is a type of cyberattack in which attackers send fraudulent communications, or direct people to counterfeit websites in order to trick those individuals into revealing sensitive… More” could be a blog post, but your blog should be really looking at things like, “Tips to avoid phishing attacks” or “How to prevent a phishing scam.”

-The purpose of an Authority Page is to educate the reader on a particular topic.
+The purpose of a Pillar Page is to educate the reader on a particular topic.
 It’s going to be an overview of all aspects of a particular topic without getting deep into the weeds.
 (That’s what your blog is for.)
 It needs to be educational and interesting, not promotional.

-Authority Pages need to be created around the core of your business.
-If you’re a vendor working in the API security space, an obvious place to start is with “Your Guide to API Security.”
+Pillar Pages need to be created around the core of your business.
+If you’re a vendor working in the What is an API?
+An Application Programming Interface (API), is a set of definitions and protocols for building and integrating application software.
+They allow disparate products or services to communicate… More security space, an obvious place to start is with “Your Guide to API Security.”
 From there, you then need to research some of the keywords and phrases that people are using to learn more about API security.

 If you’re writing something up on the topic and want to educate readers, you must think about this from the perspective of who might be reading it.
 That could be anyone from students learning about the topic all the way to executives who hear about the threat but don’t know exactly what it is.
 You need to add value to their experience so that they stay on the page, interact with it, and then look to respond to a Call-To-Action (CTA).

-Now that we’ve covered what an Authority Page is, why it is important, and why you would want to create one, let’s look at some of the best practices to consider when building an Authority Page.
+Now that we’ve covered what a Pillar Page is, why it is important, and why you would want to create one, let’s look at some of the best practices to consider when building a Pillar Page.

-Now that you’ve created your Authority Page, where should it live?
+Now that you’ve created your Pillar Page, where should it live?
 It’s not a solution page, nor a blog, so where does it go?

 This is important when it comes to constructing your URL, too.
 It needs to be short and concise, and it needs to live high up within your site.